-Oven baked pancakes, a variation of sheet pan pancakes – where you transfer the normal pancake mixture to a cake tin and leave it to bake in the oven – are a great alternative as they produce the same light fluffy chocolate pancakes while also:-
+- Oven baked.
+Pancakes are traditionally made in a frying pan, where having to flip each pancake can be time consuming.
+This recipe makes oven baked pancakes, a variation of sheet pan pancakes – where you transfer the normal pancake mixture to a cake tin and leave it to bake in the oven.
+They’re a great alternative as they produce the same light fluffy chocolate pancakes while also:-

-- Preventing you from standing over a hot stove flipping each pancake,
+- Preventing you standing over a hot stove flipping each one.

-- Made with no oil or butter.
+- Made without oil and butter.
 Pancakes are typically fried in oil or butter.
-For these baked pancakes, the cake tin is lined with parchment paper so perfect if you’re looking for vegan oil free pancakes.
+For these baked pancakes, the cake tin is lined with parchment paper.

-- The recipe can easily be increased to make numerous servings.
-This allows you to cook a large batch and have breakfast prepped for the week in one go if desired.
+- Great for meal prep.
+A large batch can be made quickly and easily in just 15 minutes – the same amount of time it takes to make one serving.
+This allows you to have breakfast prepped for the week in one go if desired.

 - Green banana flour (UK Link/US Link).
 Used to replace regular flour, green banana flour is high in resistant starch, which feeds the good bacteria in the gut, improving gut health and boosting the immune system (1).